skpaik/portfolio/src/json_data/blog/mrkdown/handy-css-trick.md

 ---
-title: 'Handy css trick to save time'
+title: "Handy css trick to save time"
-dateTime: '2022-02-13'
+dateTime: "2022-02-13"
-updatedDate: ''
+updatedDate: ""
 image: CSS-3.png
 excerpt: Alot of developers have issues with css,expercially when to come to centering a div.today u'll learn and easy way to center a div.
-topic: 'css'
+topic: "css"
-readTime: '1 min'
+readTime: "1 min"
 ---

 Wondering why centering a div is a big problem for most developers?thats because css is hard.

 but wuth this article,u leaner how to center div with very few steps

 **Html code**

 ```html
 <div class="container">
   <div class="child"></div>